-This Plan supports the safeguarding of land at Herbert's Farm and Roses Farm as shown on Map 8 (numbers 4 and 5 respectively) on page 30 (and also loose-leaf).
+This Plan supports the safeguarding of land at Herbert's Farm and Roses Farm as shown on Map 8 (numbers 4 and 5 respectively on page 30).
 These safeguarded sites have the potential for future residential development of up to 21 houses.
-The above sites will only be released during the Plan period if it can be demonstrated through the submission of evidence that there is an identified housing need for their early release.
+The above sites will only be released during the Plan period if it can be demonstrated through the submission of evidence that there is an identified housing need for their early release, for example in the event of a community-led housing scheme (CS.16).

 6.4.0.1 The overall housing figure for the district is expected to rise during the Plan period.
 Equally, the proportion of any increase that will be allocated to Tysoe as a Category 2 Service Village is unknown.
 The Plan has, therefore, identified two potential sites as strategic reserve sites, which will be protected from development until such time as a specific, evidence based need for housing arises.
-Their site assessments are detailed in full [19] (numbers 9 and 5 in the list of assessments) together with associated access information from the Highways Department, Warwickshire County Council [20].
-Whilst neither of these two sites offer ideal development opportunities we believe the shortcomings can be surmounted.
-The Parish Council is reluctant to lose a village centre farm but we believe that Herbert's Farm could offer a modest development opportunity without major disruptions to the farming operations.
+If no Reserve Sites were included in the Plan there would be every chance that the need to satisfy an increased housing supply would be met by development elsewhere beyond the control of the parish.
+The assessments of the two sites are detailed in full [19] (numbers 9 and 5 in the list of assessments) together with associated access information from the Highways Department, Warwickshire County Council [20].
+Neither site could receive planning permission unless satisfactory, safe access could be assured.
+We acknowledge that both sites lie within Conservation Areas and therefore that neither offer the perfect opportunity for development.
+However, we also believe that any harm can be ameliorated by sympathetic design and careful use of materials.
+Moreover, any development at Herbert's Farm could be undertaken without affecting the future functioning and viability of the working farm itself.
 Roses Farm also offers the opportunity for relatively modest development so long as both pedestrian and vehicle access can be properly designed.
 It also offers the opportunity for a small number of affordable dwellings on the site.